hexa-decim8/ISBPM/README.md

 ## Class Organization

 ### Attendance Policy
-Every student is allows *2* missed sessions with a courtesy note to the instructor.
+Every student is allowed *2* missed sessions (please provide a note to the instructor for the absence.)
+Any additional absences may result in loss of credit for the course.

 ### Grading
 This class will not be graded, and there will be no take-home assignments.
 Because this is a continuing education class, success depends entirely on the level of effort you as an individual commits to understanding the material.